plewis/plewis.github.io/phylogenetics/lab-likelihood.md

 ## Getting started

-Login to your account on the Health Center (Xanadu) cluster:
+Login to your account on the Storrs HPC cluster:

-    ssh username@xanadu-submit-ext.cam.uchc.edu
+    ssh hpc

 Type the following:

-    srun --partition=mcbstudent --qos=mcbstudent --pty bash
+    srun -p general -q general --pty bash

-to start a session on a node that is not currently running jobs.
-Once you see the prompt, type

-    module load paup/4.0a-166

-to load the paup module.
+If you get tired of typing all this, you can create an alias by opening the _.bashrc_ file in your home directory:

+    nano ~/.bashrc

+and typing the following (you can make it the first line of the file):

+    alias gensrun='-p general -q general --pty bash'

+Save the _.bashrc_ file and you can simply type `gensrun` to run the `srun` command the next time you login to the cluster!

 ## Create a text file in which to save answers